limonaluna/rag-and-fine-tuning-upskilling/07-LLM-Fine-Tuning/07-LLM-Fine-Tuning-NoCode.md

 - Minimum of **50 high-quality samples** (preferably in the thousands for better results)
 - Format must be **JSON Lines (JSONL)** with **UTF-8 encoding**

 💡 *Tip: You can use an LLM to help you generate training examples.
-Provide it with your source material and prompt it to create a specific number of examples tailored to your use case (e.g., Q&A, summarization, classification).*
+Provide it with your source material and prompt it to create a specific number of examples (in JSONL-format) tailored to your use case (e.g., Q&A, summarization, classification).*

 ### Step 2: Open the *Create a custom model* wizard